NIEM/NIEM.github.io/niem-releases/6.0/index.md

 ---
-  title: NIEM 6.0 Version (Draft)
+  title: NIEM 6.0 Version (Current)
-  short: NIEM 6.0 (draft)
+  short: NIEM 6.0 (current)
-  description: An overview of the draft NIEM 6.0 version, currently under development.
+  description: An overview of the NIEM 6.0 version, now under NIEMOpen.
   redirect_from: /niem-releases/draft/
 ---

-NIEM 6.0 will be a major version and is currently under development.
-Publication is scheduled for December 2023.
+NIEM 6.0 is a major version, published as an OASIS Open Project Specification in December 2023.

 {:toc}
 - TOC